sburton59/settle-site/PROJECT_HANDOFF.md

 When starting a new project session with this document loaded:

 * Ask the new Claude to **read this document first** before any code work.
-* The code zip should be uploaded alongside this document so Claude can see the actual file contents.
+* Source code lives at `https://github.com/sburton59/settle-site` (public repo).
+Claude can sometimes read files from GitHub directly via URL, but it's unreliable due to GitHub's robots.txt; the practical pattern is: when a bug surfaces, paste the specific file from the stack trace into chat.
-* For incremental work, the most effective prompt format is: *"I want to implement feature X from section 10's roadmap.
-Please review the existing codebase to understand the conventions in `PagesController` and `Page` model, then propose the implementation."*
+* For incremental work, the most effective prompt format is: *"I want to implement feature X from §10's roadmap.
+Please review the existing codebase to understand the conventions in `PagesController` and `Page` model (or `MediaController` for upload patterns), then propose the implementation."*
-* Always have Claude follow the conventions in section 9 — strict types, prepared statements, CSRF on POSTs, role-checked middleware, escaped output.
+* Always have Claude follow the conventions in §9 — strict types, prepared statements (with **distinct** named placeholders even when binding the same value — PDO with emulation disabled forbids reusing names), CSRF on POSTs, role-checked middleware, escaped output.
 * When making schema changes, update `schema.sql` AND create a migration script in a new `settle-private/sql/migrations/` folder so production can be upgraded incrementally rather than re-imported from scratch.
+* When delivering new files, hand them off as artifacts (downloadable).
+The user saves them locally in `C:\Projects\settle-site\`, commits via GitHub Desktop, pushes, and deploys with `git pull` on the server — no manual file copying onto the server.